Electrical control of magnetization in S/F/S junctions on a 3D topological insulator: Current-phase relation in a ballistic S/F/S junction on a 3D TI

 where $\varepsilon_n = \pi T(2n+1)$.
 At high temperatures $T \approx T_c \gg \Delta$ the main contribution to the current comes from the lowest Matsubara frequency and Eq.~(\ref{critical_current}) can be simplified further

 where $j_b = ev_F N_F \Delta^2/(\pi^2 T)$.
 Similar expression has already been obtained for Dirac materials \cite{Hugdal2017}.
 The normal current is due to deviation of the distribution function from the equilibrium.
 However, for the system under consideration, where we assume the ferromagnet to be metallic, practically all the normal current flows through the ferromagnet because in real experimental setups the TI resistance should be much larger as compared to the resistance of the ferromagnet.
-As for the Josephson current, it is carried by Cooper pairs and is strongly suppressed inside the ferromagnetic layer.
+As for the Josephson current, it is carried by Cooper pairs and is strongly suppressed inside the ferromagnetic layer because the exchange field there is typically much larger as compared to the induced exchange field $\bm h_{eff}$ in the TI surface layer.
 Therefore, it flows through the TI surface states and we can assume that it is equal to the total electric current flowing via the {\it TI surface states}.